Diegotistical/Diegotistical/README.md

 ### Currently Working On
 - Applying Machine Learning to my projects (PyTorch)
 - Backtesting systematic strategies using real market data
-- Preparing for future graduate studies in Financial Engineering
+- Preparing for Master's in Financial Engineering / Statistics

 ---